Galeazzo Maria Sforza: Assassination

 After carefully studying Sforza's movements, the three conspirators made their move on the feast day of Saint Stephen, the patron saint of Santo Stefano where the assassination was to be committed.
 Supported by about thirty friends, they waited in the church for the duke to arrive for mass.
 When Galeazzo Sforza arrived, Lampugnani knelt before him; after some words were exchanged, he rose suddenly and stabbed Sforza in the groin and breast.
 Olgiati and Visconti soon joined in, as did a servant of Lampugnani's.

 Sforza fell dead within a matter of seconds.
-All the assassins quickly escaped save for Lampugnani, who became entangled in some of the church's cloth and was killed by a guard.
+All the assassins quickly escaped, save for Lampugnani, who became entangled in some of the church's cloth and was killed by a guard.
 His body soon fell into the hands of a mob, which dragged the corpse through the streets, slashing and beating at it; they then hung the body upside-down outside Lampugnani's house.
-The beheaded corpse was cut down the next day and the "sinning" right hand was removed, burnt, and put on display in an act of symbolism.
+The beheaded corpse was cut down the next day, and the "sinning" right hand was removed, burnt, and put on display in an act of symbolism.

 Aftermath of assassination

 Despite the initial public reaction, the government brought swift justice, soon encouraged by the public as well.

-The conspirators had given little thought to the repercussions of their crime, and were apprehended within days.
+The conspirators had given little thought to the repercussions of their crime and were apprehended within days.
 Visconti and Olgiati were soon found and executed, as was the servant of Lampugnani who had participated in the slaying.
 The executions took place in a public ceremony that culminated in the display of their corpses as a warning to others.

 Evidence from the conspirators' confessions indicated that the assassins had been encouraged by the humanist Cola Montano, who had left Milan some months before, and who bore malice against the duke for a public whipping some years before.
 While being tortured, Olgiati also uttered the famous words, "Mors acerba, fama perpetua, stabit vetus memoria facti" (Death is bitter, but glory is eternal, the memory of my deed will endure).

-Similar elements indicate that this assassination was likely influential in the Pazzi conspiracy, a subsequent attempt to dethrone the Medici family in Florence and to replace them with Girolamo Riario.

 Issue

-Galeazzo and his wife, Bona of Savoy had four children.
+Galeazzo and his wife, Bona of Savoy, had four children.